jamesr1x/Inflation_Market_Analysis/README.md

 ### 3) Run either of the following 2 make scripts:

-**Make_no_API_key**:
+**A) Make_no_API_key**:
-- Runs only "Clean.ipynb" and "Analysis.ipynb" script - If pulling raw data is not required this is easier, it does not require the user to create an API key.
+- Runs only the "Clean.ipynb" and "Analysis.ipynb" scripts - If pulling raw data is not required this is easier, it does not require the user to create an API key.

-**Make_API_key**:
+**OR**

+**B) Make_API_key**:
 - Runs all 3 scripts, including gathering and cleaning raw data.
 - **NOTE:** Within "Get_raw_data.ipynb" cell 3, a txt file is past in containing my API key, this file is in .gitignore so will NOT automatically download when you clone the repository.
 As mentioned earlier under [Explanation of Directory](#explanation-of-directory), create a txt file called "FRED_API_key.txt" and paste in your API key.

 ### 4) View Report
-- Veiw report.qmd (any updates to graphs and regression models will automatically be included).
+- View report.qmd (any updates to graphs and regression models will automatically be included).

 ## Method

 ### 1. Data collection
-- CPI and inflation expectations pulled via `fredapi`
+- CPI and inflation expectations pulled via `fredapi`.
-- S&P500 data retrieved using `yfinance`
+- S&P500 data retrieved using `yfinance`.

 ### 2. Data cleaning
-- S&P500 data resampled to monthly, missing values filled, merged all 3 data sets
+- S&P500 data resampled to monthly, missing values filled, merged all 3 data sets.
-- Calculation of S&P500 returns, S&P500 volatility and inflation metrics
+- Calculation of S&P500 returns, S&P500 volatility and inflation metrics.

 ### 3. Analysis

 **Graph Production:**
-- Time‑series plots
+- Time‑series plots.
-- Scatter plots with fitted lines
+- Scatter plots with fitted lines.

 **Regression Modelling:**
+- S&P500 returns on inflation metrics.
-- S&P500 returns on inflation metrics
+- S&P500 returns on lagged inflation metrics.
-- Lagged inflation metrics
+- S&P500 volatility on inflation metrics (inc. non linear terms)
-- S&P500 volatility on inflation metrics
+- S&P500 volatility on lagged inflation metrics.
-- Nonlinear models (squared terms)
-- Interaction model: inflation × inflation volatility
+- Interaction model containing the interaction term: inflation × inflation volatility.
-- Volatility‑persistence model including lagged S&P500 volatility
+- Volatility‑persistence model including lagged S&P500 volatility.
 - **Note:** All regressions use **standardised coefficients** and **HC1 robust standard errors**.

 ## Summary

 - Inflation metrics do not influence S&P500 returns or predict future returns.
-- Initial Inflation volatility and inflation surprise correlate with S&P500 volatility.
+- Initial inflation volatility and inflation surprise correlate with S&P500 volatility.
 - Once lagged S&P500 volatility is included in the model, all inflation metrics become insignificant.
-- Past volatility is the strongest predictor of current volatility.
+- Past market volatility is the strongest predictor of current market volatility.
 - To conclude inflation related uncertainty may trigger short‑term volatility spikes, but it is not a structural driver of ongoing market volatility.